timothycrosley/deprecated.frosted/README.md

 - **W201**: FileSkipped

-When deciding whether or not
+When deciding whether or not to include an error for reporting, Frosted uses the 99% approach as a yard stick.
+If it is agreed that 99% of the time (or more) that a pattern occurs it's an error, Frosted will report on it, if not it will not be added to the Frosted project.

 Frosted Code API
 ===================